 There is nothing like real wood siding to beautify a home.
 With its elegant profile and low thermal conductivity, wood siding is a value-boosting addition to most homes.
-Like any organic building product, wood is subject to decomposition.
+But like any organic building product, wood is subject to decomposition.

 - Pry bar